ssemihyyavuz/cv-analyzer/README.md

 3. **Check your API key**:
    - Ensure your `.env` file contains a valid Mistral API key
-   - Check that the API key has sufficient permissions and quota
+   - Check that the API key has sufficient permissions and quota for both models

 ### Other Issues